 Initially, payments were intended to replace about 25 percent of an individual’s pensionable earnings in retirement.
 Recent changes have increased the program payouts, now replacing closer to 33 percent of a senior’s average earnings pre-retirement.

 If you qualify, you will receive the CPP retirement pension for the rest of your life.
 The amount paid to each individual varies.
 It’s based on what they have contributed to CPP during working years and for how long those payments were made.

 The program is especially valuable to those who do not have significant personal savings or employer pensions.
-While not a huge payout – with a current maximum of $14,110 annually — CPP can be a lifeline for those living on a tight budget.
+While not a huge payout – with a current maximum of $14,445 annually for those who qualify — CPP can be a lifeline for those living on a tight budget.